Maple & Co was the largest furniture retailer in the world.

 Maple & Co was acquired by Macowards of Cardiff in 1972 for £14.4 million.
 That year the Tottenham Court Road head office and flagship store was closed for redevelopment.
 The resulting fiasco saw shares plummet to ten percent of their 1972 value by 1977.

-In 1977 there were 45 British and two French stores.
+There were 45 British and two French stores in 1977.

 Maples entered into receivership in 1997, a result of high debts and poor trading.
 The firm targeted the upper mass market, had 24 stores including nine larger out-of-town sites, and a staff of 340.